joaomelo/hot-collection/README.md

       interval: 30 // seconds
     };

-    employeesCollection = new HotCollection('employess', { adapter })
+    employeesCollection = new HotCollection('employees', { adapter })

 ### Firestore

-Firestore is a awesome google product part of the Firebase service.
+Firestore is a awesome google product, part of the Firebase suite service.
 It is a document storage database very feature rich.
-To create an HotCollection instance linked to tome collection in Firestore server you pass the firestore instance inside the adapter.
+To create a HotCollection instance linked to a Firestore's collection server you pass the Firestore instance in a `firestore` property inside the `adapter`.
 See bellow:

     import * as firebase from 'firebase/app';
     import 'firebase/firestore';